stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ## Using Python for Development

-### Avoid Using the Python Installation in Your Operating System

-If your operating system includes a Python installation, avoid using it for your projects.
-This Python installation is for system tools.
-It is likely to use an older version of Python, and may not include all of the standard features.
-An operating system copy of Python should be [marked](https://packaging.python.org/en/latest/specifications/externally-managed-environments/#externally-managed-environments) to prevent you from installing packages into it, but not all operating systems set this marker.
+### Use a Project Tool

+Always use a project tool, unless you have special requirements.
+There are several of these tools, each of which provides the same essential features.
+For example, all of these tools can generate a directory structure that follows best practices and they can all automate Python virtual environments, so that you do not need to manually create and activate environments as you work.

+These tools can also install copies of Python, so that you do not need to set up Python yourself and have the correct version of Python for each project.
+The [section below](#install-python-with-tools-that-support-multiple-versions) explains in more detail.

+[Poetry](https://python-poetry.org/) is currently the most popular tool for Python projects.
+It is mature and well-supported.
+Some projects use [Hatch](https://hatch.pypa.io), which provides a well-integrated set of features for building and testing Python packages.
+Consider using [PDM](https://pdm-project.org) or [uv](https://docs.astral.sh/uv/) for new projects.
+PDM and _uv_ closely align to the latest Python standards.

+> _Avoid using [Rye](https://rye.astral.sh/)_.
+Rye has been superseded by _uv_.

+You may need to create projects that include Python but cannot use Python project tools.
+In these cases, think carefully about the tools and directory structure that you will need, and ensure that you are familiar with the current [best practices for Python projects](https://www.stuartellis.name/articles/python-project-setup).

 ### Install Python With Tools That Support Multiple Versions

-Instead of manually installing Python on to your development systems with packages from [the Python Website](https://www.python.org), use a version manager tool like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv).
-These tools allow you to switch between different versions of Python.
+Instead of manually installing Python on to your development systems with packages from [the Python Website](https://www.python.org), use tools that provide copies of Python on demand.
 This means that you can choose a Python version for each of your projects, and upgrade them to new versions of Python later without interfering with other tools and projects that use Python.

+If you enable the feature, project tools like Poetry and _uv_ will install copies of Python as needed.
+Avoid using this feature for production systems.
+The project tools use [standalone builds](https://github.com/astral-sh/python-build-standalone), which are modified versions of Python that are maintained by [Astral](https://astral.sh/), not the Python project.
+These standalone builds may have issues that are not present with other copies of Python.

+Version manager tools like [mise](https://mise.jdx.dev) or [pyenv](https://github.com/pyenv/pyenv) also allow you to switch between different versions of Python at will, as well as providing the correct versions for projects.

-I provide a separate [article on using version managers](https://www.stuartellis.name/articles/version-managers/).
+> I provide a separate [article on using version managers](https://www.stuartellis.name/articles/version-managers/).

-Alternatively, consider using [Development Containers](https://containers.dev/), which are a feature of Visual Studio Code and Jetbrains IDEs.
-Development Containers enable you to define an isolated environment for a software project, which means that it will have a completely separate installation of Python.
+[Development Containers](https://containers.dev/) enable you to define a complete environment for a software project, which means that the project will always have a separate installation of Python.
+Development containers are a feature of Visual Studio Code and Jetbrains IDEs.

-Whichever tool you use, ensure that it compiles Python, rather than downloading [standalone builds](https://github.com/astral-sh/python-build-standalone).
-These standalone builds are modified versions of Python that are maintained by [Astral](https://astral.sh/), not the Python project.

-Both the pyenv tool and the [Visual Studio Code Dev Container feature](https://github.com/devcontainers/features/blob/main/src/python/README.md) automatically compile Python, but you must [change the mise configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) to use compilation.
+Both the pyenv tool and the [Visual Studio Code Dev Container feature](https://github.com/devcontainers/features/blob/main/src/python/README.md) automatically compile Python rather than using the standalone builds, but you must [change the mise configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) to use compilation.

-> Only use the Python installation features of [uv](https://docs.astral.sh/uv/), [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) for experimental projects.
-These project tools always download third-party standalone builds of Python when a user requests a Python version that is not already installed on the system.

 ### Use the Most Recent Version of Python That You Can